kaushaldalal09-cpu/macropad/README.md

 # macropad

 This macropad will serve three purposes.
 One is to increase efficiency for my work by opening my most used apps with the click of a button.
 The second purpose is for playing video games.
 And the third feature I want is to have a built in game of tetris using the keys and oled display.
 My macro pad will include a knob (which will increase/decrease the volume) , a oled screen (to show the volume, or the tetris game depending on what mode I'm in), 12 keys, and RGB lights.

+All silkscreen artwork was created by me

 ![Overall hackpad](./images/case1.png)